Amaaan16/POWER-BI/README.md

 # POWER-BI

 AdventureWorks Database is a Microsoft product sample for an online transaction processing (OLTP) database.
 The AdventureWorks Database supports a fictitious, multinational manufacturing company called Adventure Works Cycles.
 Analyzed data of this fictitious company by connecting and shaping data in Power Query, built a relational model and added calculate fields with DAX measures.
 Finally, created an interactive Dashboard for data visualization of the performance of the company.

+Designed an interactive Power BI dashboard using Adventure Works data, performing data transformation with Power Query and building a star schema data model for efficient analysis.
+Developed advanced DAX measures to track KPIs such as revenue, profit margin, and sales growth, uncovering trends like ~15–20% higher sales in specific regions and seasonal demand patterns.
+Enabled data-driven decision making by identifying top-performing products and underperforming segments.
+Provided actionable insights including inventory optimization, targeted marketing strategies, and regional sales focus to improve overall profitability.